christianzabala/christianzabala.github.io/_posts/2019-10-1-What-are-my-resources-to-pass-the-JNCIA-DevOps-and-how-did-I-get-it-for-FREE?.md

 This post is all about how I started learning Network Automation.
 I used the [JNCIA-DevOps course](https://www.juniper.net/uk/en/training/certification/certification-tracks/devops?tab=jnciadevops) as a guide on the things that I need to study in doing some network automation stuff.
 After I finished the course and pass the exam, I understand more the automation being done on the company I’m working for, I was able to read the Python codes they are using, and  realized the benefit or the importance of the existing automations it gives for the business.

-> On this post I used the Network Automation but other words may also have connection like NetDevOps, Network Programmability, SDN(Software Defined Networking), and etc. .
+On this post I used the Network Automation but other words may also have connection like NetDevOps, Network Programmability, SDN(Software Defined Networking), and etc.
+{: .notice--info}

 Others might want me to go already to the point on how did I got a free exam voucher so here it is: